lidofinance/lido-improvement-proposals/LIPS/lip-25.md

   }
 ```

+##### 2.1.1.
+Backward compatibility notes

+The change to the `StakingModule` struct affects the response from some view methods, which may be used in external integrations and offchain tooling:

+- `getStakingModule`;
+- `getStakingModules`;
+- `getStakingModuleDigests`;
+- `getAllStakingModuleDigests`.

+[Tests](https://github.com/lidofinance/sr-1.5-compatibility-tests) show that backward compatibility remains for both offchain tools and possible onchain integrations.
+The modified response is correctly decoded using standard Solidity tools and the Ethers library.
+New bytes in the response are ignored.

 #### 2.2.
 Contract version upgrade

 For correct migration to the new version of the `StakingRouter` contract, the existing `initialize` external method should be updated, and the new `finalizeUpgrade_v2` external method should be implemented.
 The existing `ZeroAddress` error type should be transformed to the new `ZeroAddressLido` error type.
 Also, the new `ZeroAddressAdmin` error type should be added.